snicholson-qualys/container_vuln_csv/README.md

   `pageSize`: Maximum number of records to return for container and image lists.
 Default value is 50, maximum is 10000.

+  `exitOnError`: Boolean.
+If set to *True* script will exit on failed API calls during script.
+If *False*, script will attempt to gracefully continue.

 ### Qualys API Username and Password
 This script is configured to read the Qualys User name and Password from OS Environment Variables:
   `QUALYS_API_USERNAME`: Qualys API Username